 Gaining new knowledge while retaining organizational concepts

-When a team has any amount of documented tacit knowledge, it becomes proof of how responsible and dedicated your team is towards the company’s goals.
+- When a team has any amount of documented tacit knowledge, it becomes proof of how responsible and dedicated your team is towards the company’s goals.
 Also, it doesn’t disrupt any decision-making process.

 - When such a knowledge base is created, it becomes easier for you to attract high-quality candidates looking to contribute and feel valued in a particular manner.

-The same documentation of the tacit knowledge is useful for investors and stakeholders.
+- The same documentation of the tacit knowledge is useful for investors and stakeholders.
 It gives them confidence in their holdings and investments in your company because now they have proof to support it.

-The Cloud Tutorial’s categories and subcategories option in their knowledge sharing system can help anyone access the experience and knowledge base.
+CloudTutorial’s categories and subcategories options in their knowledge sharing system can help anyone access the experience and knowledge base.
 In addition, such knowledge capital helps retain old employees while hiring new ones.

 Effective Communication in an organization:

 - This provides you with an opportunity to see if the transfer of knowledge from one individual to another or one team to another is happening or not.

 - The reason for this is that the team members often aren’t even aware of the tacit knowledge available to them.
 Such a situation might arise in a case where there is hardly any interaction between the employees.

 - You will see changes when this information is made visible to them and met with practice from the employees.

 - The codification of tacit knowledge adds even more value to the company’s existing knowledge content while making the new employees learn how to do their tasks efficiently.

 - When used in the proper context, tacit knowledge can motivate your employees to share their tacit knowledge with ease.
-It will also improve the employee turnover.
+It will also improve employee turnover.

 Helps in learning new skills